In this article

 Caffeine will, of course, make it more difficult to fall asleep.
 After the late afternoon, all caffeinated drinks should be avoided, especially if you plan to drink alcohol later.

 Drink no more than two standard drinks per hour to avoid becoming too intoxicated.

 It is easier to fall asleep if you do so at the same time each night on a regular basis.

 Carbonated drinks are absorbed by your body easier.
 This makes you tipsy faster and, therefore, makes sleep more difficult.

 Only drink one drink per hour and stop drinking four hours before bedtime.

 Among those suffering from alcohol use disorder (AUD), rates of sleep disturbances are higher than the general population.

-Disturbed sleep is also an alcohol withdrawal symptom, with some aspects including delayed sleep onset.
+Disturbed sleep is also an alcohol withdrawal symptom.
 And because alcohol ultimately perpetuates sleep disturbance through reduced REM sleep, those who use it are more at risk for AUD.